joel-jeremy/deezpatch/README.md

 ## 🚀 Performance

 What differentiates Deezpatch from other messaging/dispatch libraries?
-The library utilizes the benefits provided by `Lambdametafactory` to avoid the cost of invoking methods reflectively.
-This results in performance similar to directly invoking the methods.
+The library utilizes the benefits provided by [java.lang.invoke.LambdaMetafactory](https://docs.oracle.com/javase/8/docs/api/java/lang/invoke/LambdaMetafactory.html) to avoid the cost of invoking methods reflectively.
+This results in performance close to directly invoking the methods.

-## 📨 Requests and Events
+## ✉️ Requests

-### Requests

 Requests are messages that either: